 (e) Wheelchair containers or covers shall be designed so that, in the event of mechanical or electrical failure, a manual override is available to allow the wheelchair to be removed from the device.

-(B) Wheelchair/scooter carriers/hoists mounted on the vehicle bumper via a towing hitch or in a similar manner shall not be approved.
+(B) Wheelchair/scooter carriers/hoists that are permanently mounted on the vehicle bumper via a towing hitch or in a similar manner and carry the wheelchair/scooter shall not be approved.

 (C) Hoists.
 Wheelchair/scooter hoists include any mechanism for loading and unloading a wheelchair/scooter from the passenger compartment of a vehicle, the luggage compartment of a sedan or station wagon, the cargo space of a van or minivan, or the bed of a pickup that does not fit the description of a wheelchair lift or car top wheelchair carrier.
 These devices pull a wheelchair/scooter into the vehicle, extract it from its stowed position, and place it back onto the pavement.
 Wheelchair/scooter hoists may be manually or power operated.